nvhieu1978/plutus-pioneer-program/docs/week3.rst

          -- ^ Hash of the pending transaction (excluding witnesses) } deriving (Generic)

 It describes the spending transaction.
 In the (E)UTxO model, the context of validation is the spending transaction and its inputs and outputs.
-This context is expressed in the *TxInfo* type.
+This context is expressed in the ``TxInfo`` type.

-In particular you will see the list of all the inputs (*txInfoInputs*) and the list of all the outputs (*txInfoOutputs*), whose types provide a variety of fields to drill into each individual input or output.
+There are a couple of fields that are global to the whole transaction and in particular we have the list of all the inputs ``txInfoInputs`` and the list of all the outputs ``txInfoOutputs``.
+Each of those has a variety of fields to drill into each individual input or output.

-We also see fields for fees *txFee*, the forge value *txInfoForge*, used when minting or burning native tokens.
+We also see fields for fees ``txFee``, the forge value ``txInfoForge``, used when minting or burning native tokens.

+Then we have a list of delegation certificates in ``txInfoDCert`` and a field ``txInfoWdrl`` to hold information about staking withdrawals.

-The field *txInfoValidRange*, which we will come to in a moment, defines the slot range for which this transaction is valid.
+The field ``txInfoValidRange``, which we will look at in much more detail in a moment, defines the slot range for which this transaction is valid.

+``txInfoSignatories`` is the list of public keys that have signed this transaction.

+Transactions that spend a script output need to include the datum of the script output.
-The *txInfoData* field is a list associating *Datums* with their respective hashes.
-If there is a transaction output to a script address that carries some *Datum*, you don't need to include the *Datum*, you can just include the *Datum* hash.
-However, you can optionally attach the *Datum*, in which case it will be done in the *txInfoData* list.
+The ``txInfoData`` field is a list associating datums with their respective hashes.
+If there is a transaction output to a script address that carries some datum, you don't need to include the datum, you can just include the datum hash.
+However, scripts that spend an output do need to include the datum, in which case it will be included in the ``txInfoData`` list.

-The *txInfoId* field is a hash of the transaction including all its inputs and outputs.
+Finally, the ``txInfoId`` field is the ID of this transaction.

 txInfoValidRange
 ~~~~~~~~~~~~~~~~

-While there is a lot of information contained in this *txInfo* type, for
+While there is a lot of information contained in this ``txInfo`` type, for
 our first example of how to use the third argument to validation, we
-will concentrate on the *txInfoValidRange* field.
+will concentrate on the ``txInfoValidRange`` field.

 This brings us to an interesting dilemma.
 We have stressed several times
 that the big advantage that Cardano has over something like Ethereum is